-15 ultra chic & stylish wedding programs that will WOW your guests #Decor#ceremony#programs Posted May 4 2018 Catherine Clark bijouxandbits This post features offbeat affiliates, meaning that if you buy something featured, you'll be financially supporting this site's mission of bringing awesomeness to readers everywhere.
-Vintage Botanicals wedding programs Related Post Very #extra: Read all about these custom newspaper wedding programs Erin and Tim's cat-themed wedding was full of things all ailurophiles would love like kitty invites, cat shoes, and kitty cake toppers.
+15 ultra chic & stylish wedding programs that will WOW your guests #Decor#ceremony#programs Posted May 4 2018 Catherine Clark bijouxandbits Vintage Botanicals wedding programs Related Post Very #extra: Read all about these custom newspaper wedding programs Erin and Tim's cat-themed wedding was full of things all ailurophiles would love like kitty invites, cat shoes, and kitty cake toppers.
 But one of...
 Read more Look, wedding programs are totally not required.
 But if you're looking for a way to showcase your ceremony, wedding party, family members, or cultural/geeky/family traditions in an understandable way, programs are rad.
 Plus, they're a super frame-able memento for your happy-sappy heart.
 This is especially so when they look as shimmery, dreamy, and chic as these stylish wedding programs do.
 Some have foil, some are watercolor-y, and some are just plain gorgeous.
 Plus, y'all know there are FULL suites of invites, save-the-dates, menus, placecards, and wedding websites to match these bad boys.
 Are you planning on having wedding programs at your ceremony?
 Will it be one of these?
-Ombre wedding programs Natures Greens wedding programs Mountain Retreat wedding programs Borealis wedding programs Blue Tides Artful Celebration wedding programs Watercolor Leaf wedding programs Deep Blue wedding programs Ethereal Wash wedding programs Eleanor wedding programs Dip dyed foliage wedding programs Dipped Feathers wedding programs Eternity wedding programs Beautiful Earth wedding programs Reporter Name * Reporter Email * Original text Enter the original text here.
-Edited text* Enter your suggested copyedit here.
-Notes You can add a note for the editor here. * Required information.
-Fix Typo Catherine Clark Catherine Clark is Offbeat Bride's Senior Editor.
-In her spare time she loiters at her local library, makes art, watches movies en masse, plays video and tabletop games, poorly cooks healthy things, cuddles with her feline fur baby, and blogs at BijouxandBits.com. @enidjcoleslaw @bijouxandbits @bijouxandbits PREVIOUS This wedding in Calgary channeled the 1970s and all its macrame glory NEXT Let's journey to this sweet travel-themed queer wine country wedding Show/Hide comments [ 2 ] These are lovely, but there is nothing "offbeat" about them.
+Ombre wedding programs Natures Greens wedding programs Mountain Retreat wedding programs Borealis wedding programs Blue Tides Artful Celebration wedding programs Watercolor Leaf wedding programs Deep Blue wedding programs Ethereal Wash wedding programs Eleanor wedding programs Dip dyed foliage wedding programs Dipped Feathers wedding programs Eternity wedding programs Beautiful Earth wedding programs Catherine Clark Catherine Clark loiters at her local library, makes art, watches movies en masse, plays video and tabletop games, poorly cooks healthy things, cuddles with her feline fur babies, and blogs at BijouxandBits.com. @enidjcoleslaw @bijouxandbits @bijouxandbits PREVIOUS This wedding in Calgary channeled the 1970s and all its macrame glory NEXT Let's journey to this sweet travel-themed queer wine country wedding Show/Hide comments [ 2 ] These are lovely, but there is nothing "offbeat" about them.
 I've seen more alternative programs on The Knot.
 I appreciate Offbeat Bride's need to diversify their viewer base, but I come here to see things I wouldn't see on other sites.
 I'm offbeat myself, and if all of your articles looked like this, I wouldn't visit anymore.
 Reply I appreciate your feedback, Claire!
 You're right, these are definitely not super subversive.
 We try to keep a good mix of content to appeal to all of our audience, many of whom are offbeat in a lot of ways and some only a little.
 Picking something that isn't ultra alternative is totally okay in our book since there's enough judgment out in the wide wedding world.
 The last thing we want is for anyone to feel that being offbeat is a contest and that you have to be really really offbeat to be a part of the community.
 In the meantime, I'll see to it that we hit up the more alternative segments of paperie soon.
 Thanks!
 Reply Join the conversation Cancel ReplyYour email address will not be published.
-Required fields are marked *Comment Notify me of follow-up comments by email.
+Required fields are marked *Comment Save my name, email, and website in this browser for the next time I comment.
+Sign me up for your offbeat awesomeness newsletter!
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.